microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtManagedAppRegistration.md

   - `[UserId <String>]`: The user Id to who this app registration belongs.
   - `[Version <String>]`: Version of the entity.

-INTENDEDPOLICIES <IMicrosoftGraphManagedAppPolicy1[]>: Zero or more policies admin intended for the app as of now.
+INTENDEDPOLICIES <IMicrosoftGraphManagedAppPolicy[]>: Zero or more policies admin intended for the app as of now.
   - `[Id <String>]`: Read-only.
   - `[CreatedDateTime <DateTime?>]`: The date and time the policy was created.
   - `[Description <String>]`: The policy's description.